filamentgroup/shoestring/README.md

 shoestring( ".foo" ).addClass( "bar" ).attr( "data-baz", "bak" );
 ```

 That is, construct a sequence of elements from the DOM and invoke each method on all the elements of sequence in turn.
-You can find a full list of the supported DOM methods in the [API docs](http://filamentgroup.github.io/shoestring/dist/docs/) under the `dom/*` subdirectory.
+You can find a full list of the supported DOM methods and their arguments in the [API docs](http://filamentgroup.github.io/shoestring/dist/docs/) under the `dom/*` subdirectory.

 ### Events